-Making mistakes is a natural part of growing up; in most instances, it is the way in which we learn and mature.
-The problem, however, is not all mistakes are created equally and some may have unforeseen consequences.
-An example of such a mistake is a DUI charge as a minor.
+Making mistakes is a natural part of growing up; in most instances, it is how we learn and mature.
+The problem is not all mistakes are created equally, and some may have unforeseen consequences.
+An example of such a mistake is a DUI charge as a minor (under 21 years old).

 Many misconceptions regarding DUI’s unfortunately exist and perhaps may be more serious than an individual believed before finding himself or herself in a DUI situation.
 In South Carolina, a DUI conviction cannot be expunged and the charge is not eligible for the Pretrial Intervention Program.
 Also, a DUI conviction will remain on your driving record for 10 years.
 It will remain on your criminal records forever.
 The inability to erase a DUI can potentially create future issues, especially in the competitive arena of college applications.

 How can a DUI hurt your chances at college?

 Unfortunately, a DUI can be the tipping point between similarly situated applicants to a college.
 Most college applications contain a section that asks whether the applicant has ever been arrested and, if so, the outcome of the arrest.
 It may be tempting to answer “No” to the question, especially if the charge was a single, isolated incident that occurred while he or she was a minor.
 However, we advise you not to do that.